Vyombudha/wordle-backend/README.md

 A lightweight, scalable backend service for a Wordle clone game.

 ##  Current Status & Features
-- **Core Game Loop:** Handles word validation, daily word generation, and game state tracking.
+- **Core Game Loop:** Handles word validation, daily word generation (In Progress), and game state tracking.
 - **Database:** Structured with **Prisma ORM** for clean data mapping and type safety.
 - **Authentication (In Progress):** Currently features a custom email/password system, moving to OAuth (Google/Discord) next for smoother user onboarding.